kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-25-Defender-XDR-Integration.md

 - **Cloud Security Professionals:** Learn how to secure environments using MDC.
 - **SOC Analysts:** Gain hands-on experience with XDR and its integration with MDC to streamline threat investigation and mitigation.

-## Step 1: Setting Up the Environment
+## Exercise 1: Setting Up the Environment

 ### 1.1 Prerequisites